turing-club/info/README.md

 # Turing Club Info Resource

 In this repository you'll find some of our resources for helping you get into AI and Machine learning quickly, and having fun while doing so!
+The files labelled with dates is the code used in our weekly meetings - most of this code is tutorial code and not original to this club.

 **Here's some helpful links to get you started!**